 “There’s a theory that views self-control not as a stable personality trait,” explains Dr. Meldrum, “but as something that is subject to the strains and stressors of the environment that people have to navigate on a daily basis.
 So imagine that self-control is like a muscle—if we exert a lot of energy and expend a lot of effort we need rest and recuperation in order to restore one’s ability to self-regulate.”

-Dr. Allison Baker, a child and adolescent psychiatrist at the Child Mind institute, says teens who don’t get the kind of sleep they need in order to be able to self-regulate can actually exhibit many of the same symptoms as kids with ADHD.
+Dr. Allison Baker, a child and adolescent psychiatrist, says teens who don’t get the kind of sleep they need in order to be able to self-regulate can actually exhibit many of the same symptoms as kids with ADHD.
 Signs of sleepiness can include an inability to sit still, to stay on task and to focus.
 “It’s an easy misdiagnosis to make,” Baker says.

 Substance use and risky behavior

 Research by Carskadon and several others shows that sleep-deprived teens are far more likely to use stimulants like caffeine and nicotine to get through the day but also to deal with sleep-related negative moods by self-medicating with alcohol.
 They’re also more likely to engage in unprotected sex and reckless driving than teens who get upwards of 7 hours of sleep a night because they lack impulse control and suffer from impaired judgment that leads to poor decision-making.